 We achieve these goals by partnering with individual law schools to determine how best to reach their students, including any combination of:

-- Brochures listing statistics related to depression among the law student population and identifying specific resources available to students on their campuses and in their surrounding communities;
+- Brochures with statistics on depression in law students and resources available to students on their campuses and in their surrounding communities;

-- Live speakers who share the statistics and the story of Dave Nee with law school classes;
+- Live speakers who share the statistics, mental health best practices, and the personal story of Dave Nee;

 - Panel discussions with members of the legal profession who have been affected by depression and/or suicide; and